KroNicalKODER/Langchain---LangGraph---MultiAgentScraper/README.md

 - Python 3.10 or higher
 - Conda (recommended) or virtualenv
-- Ollama installed and running with the DeepSeek model
+- Ollama installed and running with the Llama3.2 model
 - Tavily API key

 ## Installation